uri-library-data-services/iassist-preview/content/blog/notes-second-jisc-research-data-network-event.md

 was useful as introduction for those new to this, and a refresher of first principles to the more experienced.

-The day then moved into parallel sessions on aspects of the network\'s activity.
+The day then moved into parallel sessions on aspects of the network's activity.

 The Research Data Shared Service is an initiative to help intuitions